 Throughout our lives, most of us visit many new places — whether for vacation, work or to start a new chapter in life.
 Yet, there are likely only one or two such visits that are so entirely unexpected and different from our everyday reality, or, indeed, anything we are capable of imagining, that the first time of being there becomes an important and memorable milestone.
 All other such first visits or arrivals are held up to that benchmark event from then on.
 It doesn’t even have to be a visit to a new place, really.
 It could just be a first or new experience that overwhelms us so entirely that it remains etched in our minds forever — to be relived again and again with all its vivid intensity of images and emotions.

 Today’s prose poem is about just such a first-time experience that takes over the speaker’s mind and senses entirely.
 About how, what is banal and commonplace for others, is a deep shock to the speaker and evokes several unexpected emotional and intellectual responses.
-And, in the end, the poem is less about the celebration and joy of discovering a new place on a first visit than it is about understanding how such visits can make us see things in unreal and fantastical ways and, very possibly, unground us completely if we’re not paying close attention.
-To me, this is the emotional skeleton of the poem – that we can either ride along with the adrenalin-fueled, yet complacent, wave of astonishment and enjoyment of a new place or we can look closer, stay on our feet and see past the glitz and glamor of the new world to what really matters.
+In the end, the poem is less about the celebration and joy of discovering a new place on a first visit than it is about understanding how such visits can make us see things in unreal and fantastical ways and, very possibly, unground us completely if we’re not paying close attention.
+To me, this is the emotional skeleton of the poem – that we can either ride along with the adrenaline-fueled, yet complacent, wave of astonishment and enjoyment of a new place or we can look closer, stay on our feet, and see past the glitz and glamor of the new world to what really matters.

 Before we get started, let me share a few personal thoughts about the poem overall.
 There are so many individual threads woven together here that, even after several re-readings, I find them somewhat tangled and not expressed entirely satisfactorily.
 I don’t know if this is just the way the poem is intended to be or whether something has been lost in translation.
 Yet, the themes it explores are worthwhile and the beautiful imagery and metaphors offer themselves to several interpretations.

 Now, for some background about the poet as it will help set the context of the poem.
 Reina María Rodríguez is an award-winning Cuban poet and considered to be among the finest contemporary Cuban writers.
-She was born in Cuba in 1952, just 7 years before Castro’s revolution.
-While many contemporary poets, writers and artists have chosen to live in exile rather than in the post-revolutionary Cuba where the government has control of most media, Rodriguez has continued to live in Havana.
+She was born in Cuba in 1952, just seven years before Castro’s revolution.
+While many contemporary poets, writers, and artists have chosen to live in exile rather than in the post-revolutionary Cuba where the government has control of most media, Rodriguez has continued to live in Havana.
 Her rooftop home, informally known as la azotea de Reina, has served as a salon for the Cuban literary community for many years.
 Her works have not been widely translated, likely, as a result of being rather cut off from the global literary community.
 However, a few translators have, in the past decade or so, taken on the laudable effort of bringing her work to a wider, English-speaking audience.

 The poem is from a selection called ‘Traveling’, of 35 prose paragraphs that were composed in the mid-80s and recently translated by Joel Brouwer and Jessica Stephenson.
-It is not clear whether this description of a first time visit is from the poet’s personal experiences or whether it is imagined.
+It is not clear whether this description of a first-time visit is from the poet’s personal experiences or whether it is imagined.
 This distinction, the translators have said, is not relevant because Rodríguez has described her poem’s first-person speaker as someone

 who moves among places, people, situations, never experiencing them as real, but rather as elements in a script, or objects in a gallery.